NetApp/netapp-astra-toolkits/docs/README.md

   {deploy,clone,restore,list,get,create,manage,define,destroy,unmanage,update}
                         subcommand help
     deploy              Deploy a helm chart
-    clone               Clone an app
-    restore             Restore an app from a backup or snapshot list (get)          List all items in a class create              Create an object
+    clone               Clone an app from a backup, snapshot, or running app (live clone) restore             In-Place Restore (IPR) an app from a backup or snapshot list (get)          List all items in a class create              Create an object
     manage (define)     Manage an object